Simple homotopy types of even dimensional manifolds: Computing the involution on

 \subsection{Divisibility of class numbers of cyclotomic fields}

 The aim of this section is to survey results on the divisibility of the class numbers $h_m$ and $h_m^{-}$.
 The most basic divisibility results are that, for $n \mid m$, we have $h_n \mid h_m$ \cite[p.~205]{Wa97} and $h_n^{-} \mid h_m^{-}$ \cite[Lemma 5]{MM76}.
 Motivated by \cref{prop:inv-ideal-class-1}, we pursue divisibility results of two distinct types.
-We start by considering $\odd(h_m^{-})$, i.e.\ the unique odd integer $r$ such that $h_m^{-} = 2^k r$ for some $k$, and we then consider the parity of $h_m^{-}$.
+We start by considering $\odd(h_m^{-})$, and we then consider the parity of $h_m^{-}$.

 Recall the following theorem of Masley-Montgomery \cite{MM76} (see also \cite[p.~205]{Wa97}).
 In anticipation of its application in the proof of \cref{theorem:main12-red}, we separate out the case where $m$ is square-free.